anusha-murali/anusha-murali.github.io/dfs.md

 Therefore, the SCC's of $G$ are (1) $\{E, G, F\}$ and (2) $\{A, B, C, D\}$.

 We can verify the above results using the Python code that we wrote earlier.
 All what we need in addition is a function to reverse the edges of the original graph $G$.
-The function `transpose()` below returns $G_R$, which represents $G$ with its edges reversed.
+The function `transpose()` below returns $G^R$, which represents $G$ with its edges reversed.

 ```
 def transpose(G):